Robust microwave cavity control for NV ensemble manipulation: Discussion

 \section{Discussion}

-We have developed an algorithm to optimize the external controls of a microwave resonant cavity, ensuring that the resulting intra-cavity amplitudes perform the desired unitary operation on NV centers across a broad range of detunings.
+We have \IIZ{modified} an algorithm to optimize the external controls of a microwave resonant cavity, ensuring that the resulting intra-cavity amplitudes perform the desired unitary operation on NV centers across a broad range of detunings.
 By optimizing external controls to perform $\pi$ and $\pi/2$ pulses for NV ensembles, we have demonstrated that our algorithm generates robust controls that effectively mitigate ringing effects.
 Moreover, we have utilized these pulses to construct a PulsePol sequence with enhanced robustness, demonstrating their effectiveness in polarization transfer protocols.
 This improvement can be extended beyond NV-based methods to other hyperpolarization techniques such as DNP, PHIP, and SABRE \cite{DNP-PHIP-SABRE_Kovtunov, PHIP_Hovener, PHIP/DNP_Korzeczek}.
-Additionally, the approach can be adapted to systems governed by different transfer functions by recalculating Eq.~(\ref{eq: grad2}).
 Lastly, exploring the algorithm's applicability across various control techniques would be highly valuable.
 This includes potential integration with mechanical resonators \cite{mechanical_MacQuarrie}, sensing experiments involving ensembles controlled by microwave antennas \cite{QLogic_Arunkumar}, and superconducting circuits placed within microwave resonant cavities \cite{SC_Naghiloo}.